wikus-botha-github/wikus-botha-github/README.md

 🧑🏽‍💻 I'm a Data Engineer with a passion for transforming raw data into meaningful insights

-🚀 I'm currently diving deep into the world of Machine Learning
+🚀 I'm currently diving deep into the world of Machine Learning and Generative AI

 ### Connect with me on:
 - [LinkedIn](https://www.linkedin.com/in/wikus-botha/)